 “Focus on the view from the top of the mountain!”

-What about you?
-Do you have the right mindset about retirement or do you just keep putting it to the back of your mind and hope that it will all work out in the end?
+Do you think about taking early retirement from teaching?
+Or do you wonder when you can retire from teaching?
+Do you have the right mindset about retirement or do you just keep putting it to the back of your mind and hoping that it will all work out in the end?

 What can you do?